© 2013 Ren Alexander

-“Honestly, I think you’re being a tad dramatic, don’t you think?”
+“Honestly, I think you’re a tad dramatic, don’t you think?”

 “Not a chance.
-I should’ve stopped by an urgent care on the way here and got myself a damned tetanus shot.”
-I nudge her away and she scornfully asks, “Where’s your man anyway?”
+I should’ve stopped by urgent care on the way here and got myself a damn tetanus shot.”
+I nudge her away, and she scornfully asks, “Where’s your man anyway?”

 “Something to do while Ivan is working.”
 She cringes as she’s jostled.
-Ivan’s her personal trainer, as well as her boyfriend who works at the gym we belong to.
+Ivan is her personal trainer/boyfriend, who works at the gym we belong to.
 “Excuse you!” she shouts to a group of kids walking down the wooden bleachers.